microsoft/PR-Metrics/PipelinesTasks/PRMetrics/overview.md

 ## How to Use

-After installing the extension on your Azure DevOps server, you can add the task to a new or existing [build definition][build].
+After sharing the extension with your Azure DevOps instance, you can add the task to a new or existing [build definition][build].

 ![Adding the PR Metrics task](images/task-add.png)